-The student must meet all of the requirements of the curriculum as defined by the Curriculum Committee.
-The student must meet all the requirements for each course, including:
+The student must also meet all of the requirements of the curriculum as defined by the Curriculum Committee.
+These requirements include:

 - 1. Demonstration of adequate knowledge. - 2.
 Demonstration of appropriate skills, attitudes, professional and ethical conduct, and personal attributes. - 3.
 Attendance, punctuality, and respect for the property of the College and its affiliated training sites.